 Making Graphics That Speak Volumes

-Focus on these key elements for powerful visual communication:
+Focus on these key elements for visual communication:

 - Bold Typography: Use a large, clean font for your main headline.
 It must be legible from a distance and immediately state what problem you solve or what value you offer.